denalicloud/legal/gdpr-data-protection-agreement.md

 11.4.
 Place of jurisdiction

- - The parties agree that the place of jurisdiction shall be the location of the court responsible for London.
+ - The parties agree that the place of jurisdiction shall be the location of the court responsible for Msida MSD2270, Malta.

  - [Appendix 2](appendix-2.md) of the Agreement Pursuant to Art.
 28 GDPR: Technical and Organizational Measures in Accordance with Art.
 32 GDPR and Amendments